muglump/RPGProject/README.md

 RPGProject
 ==========

-Web-based application for the storage of RPG charcters
+Web-based application for the storage of RPG charcters.

+Collaboration by pilisera and muglump.